simeononsecurity/simeononsecurity.ch/content/red-team-course/user-persistence/index.en.md

 2. Give the three-step BOF workflow for a run key.
 3. How should you name the value, and why?
 4. Where do user payloads land versus SYSTEM payloads?
+5. Name two reasons the Startup folder is a poor modern choice for a real operation.
+6. Which controls help defenders find Run-key, IFEO, or scheduled-task changes?
+7. What safe exercise replaces changing `Winlogon` values?
+8. Why does a BOF not make a Run-key write invisible?

 ______